Ethics

 Board Objectives

-The ISI Advisory Board on Ethics (ABE) was established in 2010.
+The Advisory Board on Ethics (ABE) was established in 2010.
 The ABE advises the Executive Committee and Council on relevant ethical issues, and recommends or undertakes activities for promoting observance of ethical principles in statistics.
 The work of the Board is based on the ISI Declaration on Professional Ethics and guided by ISI’s mission and its relevant objectives:

 ISI mission